 Treatment of glaucoma is centers on lowering the pressure inside the eye to prevent damage to the optic nerve.
 The most common treatment for glaucoma is daily use of eye drops.
 These drops either decrease the amount of aqueous fluid that is made in the eye, or increase the effectiveness of the drainage system.
 Laser therapy is as effective as eye drops and is performed on the drainage system to improve the efficacy of the drain.
 Surgery is performed when other treatments fail.
 Surgery is used to create an artificial bypass of the drainage system, allowing the fluid inside the eye to drain to a reservoir created under the conjunctiva.

-Complete eye examinations conducted every few years by your eye care provider are the best way to detect glaucoma.
+Complete eye examinations conducted by your eye care provider are the best way to detect glaucoma.
 Early treatment is instrumental in preserving sight.
 Patients who are being treated for glaucoma undergo special imaging of the optic nerves and testing of visual function on at least a yearly basis.